Co-de-iT/froGH/README.md

 froGH by Co-de-iT is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-Some of the code in this plugin was created thanks to the help and support from the amazing people in the Grasshopper community: David Rutten (the man himself), Giulio Piacentino (yeah, that other man), Mateusz Zwierzycki, David Stasiuk, James Ramsden, Fraser Greenroyd, Peter Fotiadis, Ola Jaensson and others - citing directly those whose code we built ours directly upon.
+Some of the code in this plugin was created thanks to the help and support from the amazing people in the Grasshopper community: David Rutten (the man himself), Giulio Piacentino (yeah, that other man), Mateusz Zwierzycki, David Stasiuk, James Ramsden, Fraser Greenroyd, Peter Fotiadis, Ola Jaensson and others - citing in place those whose code we built ours directly upon.
 If you are one of them and think we did you a disservice, let us know how to attribute properly to you!
 Other than that.... the rest of the code is by us at Co-de-iT.

 Co-de-iT 2017-2021 - [www.co-de-it.com](http://www.co-de-it.com)